Expectation for the MeV Gamma-Ray Emission from Pair-Instability Supernovae

 The computational setup for this study is that the ejecta are mapped onto a radial grid of 1200 cells.
-For spectral synthesis, $1.5\times10^7$ photon packets per nuclear decay line.
-For light curve calculations, $10^5$ photon packets per nuclear decay line were used.
+In our simulations, a photon packet for each nuclear decay line is assigned a uniform statistical weight.
+To accurately represent the relative intensities of different decay lines, the number of photon packets generated for each line is scaled in proportion to its photon yield per decay, $I_\gamma$.
+Specifically, we use $N_{\mathrm{packet,}\gamma}=I_\gamma\times N_\mathrm{packet, base}$, where the base packet number $N_\mathrm{packet, base}$ is $1.5\times10^7$ for spectral synthesis and $10^5$ for light curves calculations.
 The integral calculation of optical depth $\tau$ along the photon path $L$ is discretized with $dL = 0.01 r$.

-We assume that the time interval between each photon flight is negligible, and this assumption is justified as it optimizes the calculation efficiency while maintaining the accuracy \citep{2006ApJ...644..385M}.
+During photon propagation, the expansion of the ejecta is accounted for, with the local physical conditions updated based on the photon’s position and cumulative travel time.
+However, we neglect the spread in photon escape times due to different scattering histories and assume that all photons generated at the same physical time are recorded as escaping simultaneously.
+This approximation is justified because the maximum ejecta velocities $(\lesssim0.1c)$ are much smaller than the speed of light, and the ejecta become optically thin relatively quickly.
+Consequently, flight time delays have a negligible impact on the emergent light curves and spectra \citep[see also][]{2006ApJ...644..385M}.